 The Crossing Bell at Genga Stazione paints a bucolic scene of a mountain train station in the Apennines with steady moto perpetuo quintuplets that alternate between block chords, a flowing melody, and swooping arpeggiated figures.
 The gentle undulation of Larici is inspired by a forest of conifers in the Western Alps, with light filtering delicately through the pines as they move in the breeze.
 The short Raffiche (“Gusts) accumulates energy as a moderate blast of wind might at a high altitude, with a rolling bass figure supporting an emerging melody of block chords and octaves in the top line.

-Latemar Dream belongs to the travel log side of the album, a depiction of the summit of the mountain in the Dolomites featuring widely spread voices moving in ethereal contrary motion.
+Latemar Dream belongs to the travelogue side of the album, a depiction of the summit of the mountain in the Dolomites featuring widely spread voices moving in ethereal contrary motion.
 1610AM, Sailor’s Creek, Virginia is Salvage’s only glance back at the Americas in this collection, brooding snippets of the Battle Hymn of the Republic filtered through an oscillating two note figure in the middle range that captures the obscuring white noise of radio static.
 Barcarolle (Im Spreewald) takes us down Greater Berlin’s bucolic network of rivers that emerge from the Spree with lilting, watery figures that grow in grandeur, occasionally hinting at the complex history of the region beneath the charming surface with ominous bass passages underneath restless octave trills.
+Two Draughts from Lago Lambin portrays drinking from a mountain lake in the Dolomites with a gentle accompanimental figure that evokes the lapping of a tranquil wake, with intermittent ascending right hand stepwise figures shimmering in the reflection.
 Momentary Raptures does not specify its place of inspiration, instead its expansive voicings and brief pauses conjure the contemplation of travel itself, a fleeting mix of freedom and reflection of where one has been and where one is going, and where one belongs, both in embodied and spiritual ways.
+The ambivalence at losing that sense of freedom that greets many travelers upon their return home is the inspiration behind the restless Rientry, with a persistent alternation between groupings of five and four repeated notes contributing to its shifting foundation.

 Artists often seem to geolocate themselves with their stylistic choices, adopting the aesthetic values of where they reside.
 David Salvage’s personal journey as an American composer living in Northern Italy and with access to all the destinations in nearby Central Europe seems to have cultivated, either intentionally or by happenstance, a unique perspective on the European compositional tradition.
 Writing firmly within a tradition of programmatic, evocative character pieces, Salvage nevertheless has sufficient distance to lightly tweak some of their features, blending a reverence for the overall expressive ethos while sprinkling in subtle tinges of an outsider’s voice.